-- 1 or 2 standard drinks per week; - Moderate for those who consume between 3 and 6 standard drinks per week; and - Increasingly high for those who consume 7 standard drinks or more per week.
+- Low for those who consume between 1 or 2 standard per week; - Moderate for those who consume between 3 and 6 standard drinks per week; and - Increasingly high for those who consume 7 standard drinks or more per week.

 Consuming more than 2 standard drinks per drinking occasion (per day) is associated with an increased risk of harms to self and others, including injuries and violence.